abilandz/PH8124/Lecture_4/Lecture_4.md

 bash: 1+2.4: syntax error: invalid arithmetic operator (error token is ".4")
 ```

 Floating point arithmetic cannot be done directly in **Bash** (the support for floating point arithmetics was introduced starting with version 5.3 in 2025, but only using **fltexpr** loadable builtin).
-However, this is not a severe limitation, because we can always invoke some standard **Linux** command to perform floating point arithmetics, like **bc** ('basic calculator') — this command is covered in detail later!
+However, this is not a severe limitation, because we can always invoke some standard **Linux** command to perform floating point arithmetics, like **bc** ('basic calculator') &mdash; this command is covered in detail later!

 When it comes to the division which does not yield as the final result an integer, **Bash** does not report the error, instead, it reports as the result the integer after the fractional part (remainder) is discarded: